The Pandemic’s Impact on Plastic Surgery

 On the bright side, this has left some people with thicker wallets.

-“The fact of the matter is that, in the last two years, almost all of my working patients have had significantly reduced expenditures,” says Dr. Jacono.
+“In the last two years, almost all of my working patients have had significantly reduced expenditures,” says Dr. Jacono.
 “They’re not spending as much money as they normally would on things like food, clothing, and vacations.
 Instead, they’re investing in self-care.”

 Ultimately, it’s reassuring that these shifts are occurring right now.
 Why wait to take the surgical plunge when this is the perfect time to look your best?